-A student requiring adapted physical education must receive that service in accordance with the student's Individualized Educational Program/Plan (IEP).
+The agreement or determination must be made a part of the individualized education program.
+A student requiring adapted physical education must receive that service in accordance with the student's individualized education program.
+Individualized Educational Program/Plan (IEP).

 A student who is eligible for special education may be excused from physical education courses when: